• White

 Ash Tree Symbolism in Different Cultures

 It has large roots that sink deep into the ground.
 For the Celts, this symbolized the people’s ability to dig inside themselves to find nourishment and inner stability.
-In fact, it is also a great symbol of stability and security.
+It is also a great symbol of stability and security.
 Those belonging to the sign of this tree do not tolerate those who are not concrete or those who rely solely on spirituality, forgetting the more concrete side of life.

 Also according to the Celts, it was a kind of connection between the sky and the earth that allowed a flow of energy between these two different spheres.
 Therefore, spectacular things happened inside.
 Children, for example, were cured of certain diseases (such as hernias) thanks to the bark of this tree.